-7 Documentaries Like The Social Dilemma You Must See
+The Social Dilemma: 7 Similar Documentaries You Must See

-The documentary goes an extra explainer-mile by including snippets of interviews of a few people who helped build social media and now fear the effects of their creation on users’ mental well-being.
-If you’ve devoured ‘The Social Dilemma’ and are itching to see more such impactful documentaries, we have your back.
-While most documentaries included in this list make a case for keeping the Internet at arm’s length, if only to protect your mental health, we’ve also let slip a few entries that are equally thought-provoking and influential.
+The documentary goes the extra explainer mile by including snippets of interviews of a few people who helped build social media and now fear the effects of their creation on users’ mental well-being.
+You must explore the following list if you’ve devoured ‘The Social Dilemma’ and are itching to see more impactful documentaries like it.
+While most documentaries included in this list make a case for keeping the Internet at arm’s length, if only to protect your mental health, we’ve also let slip a few equally thought-provoking and influential entries.

 7. The American Meme (2018)